jmjjg/cakephp-scripts/README.md

 ## phpcs/Cake2CodesnifferParanoid

 ### Classes/AppUses sniff for CakePHP 2.x
-Checks that every extended class get an App::uses call for it.
+Checks that every extended class get an App::uses call for it, except when extending previously defined classes in the file or classes defined by the SPL or the Exception class.